-The modern cruiser is well-equipped as most homes, with hot and cold running water, full cooking facilities, central heating and air conditioning provides comfortable accommodation.
+The modern cruiser is well-equipped with an array of fittings and appliances which provide hot and cold running water, full cooking facilities, central heating and air conditioning which provides for comfortable accommodation.

 When combustion heats the cabin air directly, it has the disadvantage of producing water vapour equal to the weight of fuel, and so to reduce humidity there should be good ventilation.
 For safety, gas and spirit heaters are of the catalytic form where the fuel passes over platinum gauze which glows hot, and there is no naked flame.

-Cooking facilities vary from the simplest paraffin camping stoves to split-level cookers of the domestic type.
-Bottled gas appliances are commonly used because of their convenience and low fuel costs but need careful handling because the gas is heavier than air.
+Marine stoves vary from the simplest [ paraffin camping stoves] to [ split-level cookers] of the domestic type.
+Bottled gas marine stoves are commonly used because of their convenience and low fuel costs but need careful handling because the gas is heavier than air.

 The alternative to gas cookers that are going to be used at sea, is a paraffin pressure stove.
 These are effective but a drawback is the burner needs heating with methylated spirit for a minute each time it is started and the fuel is generally costly.